 Which One Is Less Painful?

-Compared to vein stripping, both are more tolerated by patients in treatment sessions.
-With Sclerotherapy and Venaseal being ideal options.
-Which one is suitable for your condition depends on the type of veins that need to be treated.
+Compared to vein stripping, both Closurefast RFA and VenaSeal are better tolerated by patients in treatment sessions.
+The vein treatment option that is suitable for your condition depends on the type of veins that need to be treated.